HyphaApp/hypha-site/content/_index.md

     applicants on your own systems - not handed over to a company where it can be difficult to analyze the data.
   - Two-factor authentication to enhance your account security with the free Android or IOS authenticator apps.
 - **Comprehensive API**.
 Anything you see on screen, you can also do via an API call.

-- **Hypha Community**.
-We offer several virtual meeting spaces as well as communication forums, chat room channels, and an open GitHub repository for new and current adopters.
-These channels are available to current and new users seeking technical support.
+**Hypha Community** We offer several virtual meeting spaces, including communication forums, chat room channels, and an open GitHub repository for new and current adopters.
+Join our forums to discuss new features and report bugs for continuous improvement of the platform.
+[Get Started](https://we.hypha.app/)

-Hypha's sandbox provides example page types and models.
-[Learn More](https://sandbox.opentech.fund/)
+You are welcome to test Hypha on our Sandbox Site.
+Enter the demo site and freely explore the potential of Hypha and its features.
+[Online Demo](https://sandbox.opentech.fund/)

 ## Who contributes to Hypha? ##